Skip to statewide header Skip to site header Skip to main content Skip to site footer Skip to statewide footer

 Recommendation 9

-To shorten its hiring process and reduce the number of canceled recruitments, the LCO should do the following by July 2024:
+To shorten its hiring process and reduce the number of canceled recruitments, the LCO should do the following by July 2024, work with DIR to improve its applicant screening criteria so that candidates selected for a position are more likely to meet the minimum qualifications for the position.

 Recommendation 10